h3rb/page/README.md

 Uses:

 With this framework so far I've made several fully functioning and in-use corporate systems.
 I made a secure corporate intranet, a database-based online shared content management system and editing tool for a design department, an integrated product metrics website complete with data processing, and several utility applications.
 It's easy to deploy and then begin developing as soon as you know the basics.
-Works only on LAMP stack.
+Works most reliably only on LAMP stack.
+WAMP implementations may work with some modifications, but no gaurantees.
+Has been deployed to AWS instances and can be reduced to a minimal footprint if you remove the sample functionality that is packaged with it.

 To install: